gotransverse/payments.js/examples/3d-secure-stripe/README.md

 				</threeDPayment>
       		</createThreeDPayment>

-8. A redirectURL will be returned.
+9. A redirectURL will be returned.
 This URL should be displayed to the user so they can complete the 3D Secure transaction.
+The transaction can be completed by selecting to either authorize or decline the transaction on the page displayed to the user.
 The payment will be in a status of EXTERNAL REVIEW till the 3D flow is completed or expires.

           	<createThreeDPaymentResponse>
                <threeDPayment redirectUrl="https://hooks.stripe.com/redirect/authenticate/src_1Cba7sAy0nzSWXrAJs0X0pyG?client_secret=src_client_secret_D1dOB7Sbfx2JU6IQ5xQlUqz3" returnUrl="http://google.com" refundedAmount="0.00" canceledAmount="0.00" amount="12.00" reference="src_1Cba7sAy0nzSWXrAJs0X0pyG" occurredOn="2018-06-10T15:27:00.387-05:00" useRecurringPayment="true" status="EXTERNAL_REVIEW" unappliedAmount="12.00" eid="2063" queryScope="SHALLOW">
                   <billingAccount eid="302" queryScope="EID"/>